Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 #endif
 ```

-As soon as I had a chance, I fired up my Windows VM again and put together [a
+As soon as I had a chance, I fired up a Windows VM again and put together [a PR implementing Axel's
-PR](https://github.com/scipy/scipy/pull/20937) implementing Axel's solution.
-After a couple misteps, MSVC builds were
+solution](https://github.com/scipy/scipy/pull/20937).
+After a couple misteps, MSVC builds were working again.
+There
-working again.
-There would be no need to push back the release date.
-A couple weeks later, fellow Quansight Labs member
+would be no need to push back the release date.
+A couple weeks later, fellow Quansight Labs member and LFortran/LPython
-and LFortran/LPython core developer Gagandeep Singh (czgdp1807) submitted [a
+core developer Gagandeep Singh (czgdp1807) submitted [a PR to add an MSVC CI
-PR](https://github.com/scipy/scipy/pull/20985) to add an MSVC CI job, plugging the gap in SciPy's coverage.
+job](https://github.com/scipy/scipy/pull/20985), plugging the gap in SciPy's coverage.

 ### Thread safety